 Underfloor heating can be used with virtually all floor finishes and surface coverings such as surfaced concrete, stone or quarry tiles, floating suspended floors, carpet underlay, wood and laminate flooring.
 The system must be designed to ensure that the maximum material and interface temperatures are respected.

-When considering a hydronic system, make sure you consider the costs of building work involved in installing one in an already-established house, which could involve ripping up floors, running pipework and finishing floors.
+When considering a hydronic system, make sure you consider the costs of building work involved with increased slab thickness and extra reinforcing mesh.
 Hydronic heating is a cost-effective, efficient and eco-friendly heating option.
-With the introduction of high efficiency boilers and heat pumps, running costs have reduced greatly in recent years!
+With the introduction of high efficiency boilers and heat pumps, running costs have reduced in recent years!

 The radiator panels of a hydronic system only reach mild temperatures and are safe to touch, so they’re perfect for homes with children.
 Hydronic systems are reliable and safe—the only concern you'll have is to ensure regular maintenance is undertaken to keep the unit running as intended.